 Track your sleeping habits.

-Before tracking your nightly sleeping patterns, describe your sleeping area (i.e. bed, tv in room, cool air, light shining in the window) as well as your nightly routine (i.e. brush teeth, read in bed for thirty minutes, watch tv in bed for one hour, turn off light, go to sleep).
-This makes you aware of both your sleeping area and your routine in order to better identify problematic areas.
+Before tracking your nightly sleeping patterns, describe your sleeping area (e.g., bed, TV in the room, cool air, light shining in the window) and your nightly routine (e.g., brush teeth, read in bed for thirty minutes, watch TV in bed for one hour, turn off light, go to sleep).
+This will make you aware of both your sleeping area and your routine, which will help you better identify problematic areas.

 In your journal, include the following (give your best approximate guess for each):